Display Accessibility Tools

 Circos plot showing the collaborations across the PRI labs

 PRI focuses on collaborative science across labs, disciplines, and academic departments.
-Figure credit: Tanya Bakija, MSU Office of Research & Innovation
+Figure updated July 2024.
+Credit: Tanya Bakija, MSU Office of Research & Innovation

 As a Center of Excellence, we connect leading plant researchers and eminent interdisciplinary labs to drive unique solutions to questions in plant research.
 PRI is where future leaders of plant research are trained.
 These leaders will advance, advocate for, and prioritize the importance of plant resiliency in our society and the environment.

 By focusing on convergent science, we provide the resources and the platform for groundbreaking collaborations.
-PRI faculty come from colleges, departments, programs, and institutions aross MSU, including:
+PRI faculty come from colleges, departments, and institutions across MSU, including:

 Research Initiatives